Azure/aks-devx-tools/README.md

 **Draft Create Deployment Files** adds the minimum required Dockerfile and manifest files for your deployment to the project directory.

 -  Supported deployment types: Helm, Kustomize, Kubernetes manifest.

-**Draft Set Up GitHub OpenID Connect** automates the GitHub OIDC setup process for your project.

-**Draft Generate Workflow** generates a GitHub Actions workflow for automatic build and deploy to a Kubernetes cluster.

-**Draft Add Web App Routing Annotations** annotates your Kubernetes service manifest to expose it to the internet through Web App Routing.

 ## Telemetry